What Is a Breach of Contract? Your Complete Legal Guide

 Subscribe to our Newsletter

-Breach of Contract Header Banner
+Breach of Warranty vs Breach of Contract Header Banner

 Yes, in some cases.
 While written contracts are easier to enforce, certain verbal agreements can be legally binding depending on the situation and local laws.
 However, proving the terms and existence of a verbal contract is more challenging.